curusarn/dotfiles/.dotfiles/README.md

 - headless OPTION in `~/.dotfiles/headless` (1 = yes, 0 = no) -> don't install gui stuff on headless machines
 - start using `zsh`, include configs
 - add `feh` to .setup
+- track vim sessions using `/tmp` rather than using shell variable - can't be set from within `vim`

 ## Software
 Incomplete list of software I like and use.